Colds are very common. A visit to your health care provider's office is often not needed, and colds usually get better in 3 to 4 days.

 Many home remedies are popular treatments for the common cold.
 These include vitamin C, zinc supplements, and echinacea.

-Although not well proven to help, most home remedies are safe for most people.
+Although not proven to be helpful, most home remedies are safe for most people.

-Keep your hands clean by washing them often.
+Wash your hands often.
 This is the best way to stop the spread of germs.

 To wash your hands correctly:

 - Rub soap onto wet hands for 20 seconds.
 Make sure to get under your fingernails.
 Dry your hands with a clean paper towel and turn faucet off with paper towel.

 - You can also use alcohol-based hand sanitizers.
 Use a dime size amount and rub all over your hands until they are dry.